Algebraicity of the Metric Tangent Cones and Equivariant K-stability: Introduction

 \section{Introduction}

 We work over the field $\mathbb{C}$ of complex numbers.
-This paper is a sequel of the works in \cite{Li17, LX16, LX17}.
-Together with the previous works, we complete the proof of Donaldson-Sun's Conjecture \cite[Conjecture 3.22]{DS17} (see Theorem \ref{t-DSconj}), which says that as an affine variety, the metric tangent cone $C:=C_o(M_\infty, d_\infty)$ of any point on a Gromov-Hausdorff (GH) limit $(M_{\infty}, d_\infty)$ of a sequence of K\"ahler-Einstein Fano manifolds only depends on the algebraic structure of the singularity and is independent of the metric structure.
-Moreover, the intermediate construction $W$ in their work (see \cite{DS17}) also only depends on the algebraic structure.
+This paper is a sequel to the works in \cite{Li17, LX16, LX17}.
+Together with the previous works, we complete the proof of Donaldson-Sun's Conjecture \cite[Conjecture 3.22]{DS17} (see Theorem \ref{t-DSconj}), which says that as an affine variety, the metric tangent cone $C:=C_o(M_\infty, d_\infty)$ of any point $o$ on a Gromov-Hausdorff (GH) limit $(M_{\infty}, d_\infty)$ of a sequence of K\"ahler-Einstein Fano manifolds only depends on the algebraic structure of the singularity and is independent of the metric structure.
+Previously in \cite{LX17} we proved that the intermediate semistable cone $W$ in Donaldson-Sun's work (see \cite{DS17}) only depends on the algebraic structure.

-Our strategy, as first proposed in \cite{Li15a}, is to use the minimizer of the normalized volume (defined in \cite{Li15a}).
-In fact, aiming at a vast generalization of the original differential geometric approach, we try to algebraicize the construction of \cite{DS17} by giving a completely local definition of a two-step degeneration process for an arbitrary klt singularity.
+Our strategy is to systematically use minimizers of the normalized volume functional (defined in \cite{Li18}) to characterize valuations associated to metric tangent cones.
+Aiming at a vast generalization of the original differential geometric approach, we try to algebraize the construction of \cite{DS17} by giving a completely local definition of a two-step degeneration process for an arbitrary klt singularity.
 This has been done under suitable assumptions about the minimizer of the normalized volume.
-In particular, with the help of metric structures, we now have a rather satisfactory understanding of those singularities appearing on the GH-limit $M_{\infty}$.
+In fact, these assumptions yield the first step of the degeneration and our current note draws a complete picture of the second step in the degeneration.
+In particular, with the help of the metric structures, we now have a rather satisfactory understanding of this process for those singularities appearing on the GH-limit $M_{\infty}$.
+We will give more details in the following discussion.